awesomerank/rank/README.md

 - Add description of stars and clocks to header and footer.
 - Do not localize lists without links to github.
 - Drop icons from parsed lists (build passed, awesome link, etc.)
+- Remove old lists (removed from meta or ignored).